neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 Execution Time: 39.527 ms
 ```

 You can see in the plan that the query performs a sequential scan (`Seq Scan`), which means that the query compares the query vector against all vectors in the `documents` table.
-In other words, the query does not use an index.

-To understand how queries perform at scale, we ran sequential scan vector searches with `pgvector` on subsets of the [GIST-960 dataset](http://corpus-texmex.irisa.fr/) with 10k, 50k, 100k, 500k, and 1M rows using a Neon database instance with 4 vCPUs and 16 GB of RAM.
+To understand how this query performs at scale, we ran sequential scan vector searches with `pgvector` on subsets of the [GIST-960 dataset](http://corpus-texmex.irisa.fr/) with 10k, 50k, 100k, 500k, and 1M rows using a Neon database instance with 4 vCPUs and 16 GB of RAM.

 The sequential scan search performs reasonably well for tables with 10k rows (~36ms).
 However, sequential scans start to become costly at 50k rows.
 For tables of this size and larger, you might consider adding an index for better performance.

-So, when you should you use sequential scans rather than defining an index?
+So, when should you use sequential scans rather than defining an index?

 - When your dataset is small and you do not intend to scale it
 - When you need 100% recall (accuracy).
 Adding indexes trades recall for performance.
-- When you do not expect a high volume of queries per second, which would require indexes for performance
+- When you do not expect a high volume of queries per second.
+Adding indexes trades some setup time for runtime performance.

 ## Indexing with HNSW

 HNSW is a graph-based approach to indexing multi-dimensional data.
 It constructs a multi-layered graph, where each layer is a subset of the previous one.
-During a search, the algorithm navigates through the graph from the top layer to the bottom to quickly find the nearest neighbor.
+During a vector similarity search, the algorithm navigates through the graph from the top layer to the bottom to quickly find the nearest neighbor.
 An HNSW graph is known for its superior performance in terms of speed and accuracy.

 <Admonition type="note">
 An HNSW index performs better than IVFFlat (in terms of speed-recall tradeoff) and can be created without any data in the table since there isn’t a training step like there is for an IVFFlat index.
 However, HNSW indexes have slower build times and use more memory.